roshantaneja/School_Notes/docs/History/Research Project/Outline.md

 ---
 tags: [USHISTORY, research]
-title: Research doc history
+title: Research doc history outline
 ---

 ## Research thesis
-> through the creation of the internet and royalty free technologies, TBL was able to create a system of development that deterred a fragmented, proprietary web interface and promote innovation and competition
+> Through the creation of the internet and royalty-free technologies, TBL was able to create a system of development that deterred a fragmented, proprietary web interface and promote innovation and competition

 ## Outline

-todo:
+Todo:

 - [ ] add citations
 - [x] sub-bullets for claims
-- [x] rewrite conclusion outline
+- [x] rewrite the conclusion outline
 - [x] include the w3c role in developing standards

 I. Introduction